 There came a day when Soundsville was no more.
 Several of us went down to pick up the KCBQ flyer as we'd done countless times, and the place had been turned into some other kind of retail business.
 We couldn't understand, and felt ripped off.
 Whatever business had taken its place didn't last, and before too deep into the late '60s the shack was removed and the area reverted to parking spaces.

 Nowadays there's a Wells Fargo ATM on the site, making use of the electrical conduit that once routed power to Soundsville.
 The Sizzler closed its doors in the mid-'90s and the Food Basket is gone too, the building that housed it now divided between a Save-a-Lot grocery and a Dollar Tree.
 There's still a laundromat there, with the dryers going 'round and 'round.

 After spending much of my early adulthood to middle age traveling the world and seeing the places I used to read about in magazines and think about as a kid, I bought a place to live just a couple of blocks from that site.
-Once in awhile even now, after too much scotch and ice or red wine, I'll take a walk over there and ponder a time when everything seemed fresh and full of wonder, when a little egg-shaped radio made the music sound sweeter than the quality stereo equipment I listen through nowadays could ever hope to.
+Once in awhile even now, after too much scotch and ice or red wine, I'll take a walk over there and ponder a time when everything seemed fresh and full of wonder, when a kid's visit to a record shop seemed more exciting than all my adult wanderings in the years to follow, and when a little egg-shaped radio made the music sound sweeter than the quality stereo equipment I listen through nowadays could ever hope to.

-As much as I try at times, I can never quite re-capture the moment.
+As much as I try, I can never quite grasp and re-capture the moment.
 I write it off as part of being an adult, yet wonder sometimes if there's a place--some alternate reality--where my childhood friends and I are still just pre-teenage kids riding our bikes around the rolling hills of Rolando without a care, and all seems good in the world.